Indiscriminate covers of infinite translation surfaces are innocent, not devious: Examples of devious covers

-\begin{theorem}[Masur-Smillie \cite{MS91}] Let $(S,\alpha)$ be a unit area translation surface of possibly infinite topological type.
-Suppose there is a sequence of directions $\theta_n$ tending to the horizontal, and a sequence of partitions of the surface into two pieces, $S=A_n \sqcup B_n$, so that the common boundary consists of a countable union of line segments.
+\begin{theorem}[Masur-Smillie \cite{MS91}] Let $(S,\alpha)$ be a unit area translation surface of possibly infinite topological type, and assume the translation flow is defined for all time almost everywhere.
+Suppose there is a sequence of directions $\theta_n$ tending to the horizontal and a sequence of partitions of the surface into two pieces, $S=A_n \sqcup B_n$, so that the common boundary consists of a countable union of line segments in direction $\theta_n$.
 Assume further that the absolute values of the vertical holonomies of the segments sum to $h_n<\infty$.
-Suppose also that: \begin{enumerate} \item[(i)] $\lim_{n \to \infty} h_n=0$. \item[(ii)] There are constants $c$ and $c'$, so that $0<c<\mu(A_n)<c'<1$ for each $n$, where $\mu$ is Lebesgue measure on $(S,\alpha)$. \item[(iii)] $\sum_{n=1}^\infty \mu(A_n \Delta A_{n+1})<\infty$, where $\Delta$ denotes symmetric difference. \end{enumerate} Then, the translation flow (horizontal straight-line flow) on $(S, \alpha)$ is not ergodic. \end{theorem} The proof as provided in \cite[Theorem 3.3]{MT} works in our setting, so we omit the proof.
+Suppose also that: \begin{enumerate} \item[(i)] $\lim_{n \to \infty} h_n=0$. \item[(ii)] There are constants $c$ and $c'$, so that $0<c<\mu(A_n)<c'<1$ for each $n$, where $\mu$ is Lebesgue measure on $(S_L,\alpha_L)$. \item[(iii)] $\sum_{n=1}^\infty \mu(A_n \Delta A_{n+1})<\infty$, where $\Delta$ denotes symmetric difference. \end{enumerate} Then, the translation flow (horizontal straight-line flow) on $(S_L,\alpha_L)$ is not ergodic. \end{theorem} The proof as provided in \cite[Theorem 3.3]{MT} works in our setting, so we only explain the main ideas of the proof.
+Through a measure theoretic argument, one can see that the set $A_\infty=\liminf A_n$ must be almost flow invariant in the sense that for any $t$ the symmetric difference of $A_\infty$ with its image under translation flow for time $t$ has Lebesgue measure zero.
+The set $A_\infty$ has measure bounded away from zero and one.
+An argument involving Fubini's theorem then produces an invariant set which is the same up to sets of Lebesgue measure zero which proves non-ergodicity.
+The arguments make no use of compactness or any other properties which do not hold in our setting.